ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 indicate that it registers properties in all entity domains, rather than just the Internet address domain.

-TODO: Specify the procedure for the property type registry.
-To be consistent with the "uses" requirement.
+TODO: Specify the process for the property type registry, similar to the "ALTO Entity Domain Registry".
+The process SHOULD follow the following principles:

+- **Superset**: An endpoint property MUST be an entity property; an entity property MAY NOT be an endpoint property.
+- **Domain-specific**: An entity property MUST be registered for some entity domains.
+- **Multiple dependencies**: An entity property MAY depend on a sequence of resources.
+The registry MUST specify how the client uses them in order.